ivanztz/sandbox/readme.md

 # Sandbox project

 Sandbox project with java microservices to be used for educational or project accelerator purposes
-Simplified data flow is described at [flow diagram](./object-api/src/main/resources/flows/object-modify.puml)

 ## Modules